 (Photo by Eddy Chen/ABC via Getty Images)

-Oscar Ceremonies Ranked: The Best and Worst Academy Awards from 2009 to 2018
+Oscar Ceremonies Ranked: The Best and Worst Academy Awards Shows from 1995 to 2020

-Looking at the Tomatometer scores from the past decade of Oscar ceremonies proves there is no magic formula.
-A veteran host like Billy Crystal can helm a Rotten ceremony as easily as a newbie like Hugh Jackman can headline a Fresh one.
-A snafu like the Moonlight/La La Land debacle can actually be a boon to the show’s watchability (and likability by critics), while a cringeworthy misfire like Anne Hathaway and James Franco‘s entire schtick can, predictably, earn terrible reviews.
+Looking at the Tomatometer scores from the past decades of Oscar ceremonies proves there is no magic formula for Freshness.
+Master of ceremonies Billy Crystal runs the gamut on the Rotten-to-Fresh spectrum.
+Neil Patrick Harris, who’s hosted awards from coast to coast, can crash and burn.
+A snafu like the Moonlight/La La Land debacle can actually be a boon to the show’s watchability (and likability according to critics), while a cringeworthy misfire like Anne Hathaway and James Franco’s entire schtick can, predictably, earn terrible reviews.

-With that in mind, take a look at how the past decade of Oscar ceremonies, from 2009 to 2018, have fared on the Tomatometer.
-(Yes, the Hathaway-Franco incident lands exactly where you think it will.)
+With all that in mind, take a look at how the past 25 years of Oscar ceremonies, from 1995 to 2020, have fared on the Tomatometer!

 Adjusted Score: 13.665%

 Critics Consensus: Anne Hathaway admirably braves her way through unfunny quips, while James Franco appears gallingly disengaged during the excruciatingly inert, completely unprepared 83rd Oscars ceremony.

 Adjusted Score: 27.045%

 Critics Consensus: The multitalented Seth MacFarlane's appointment as Oscars host may have seemed like a surefire bet, but the edgy funnyman makes for a disappointing master of ceremonies during an 85th Oscars that is mired in distasteful jokes and misogynistic gags.

 Adjusted Score: 28.121%

 Critics Consensus: Awards season pro Neil Patrick Harris is uncharacteristically stilted during a sedate 87th Oscars that can't seem to grapple with controversy or execute a decent gag.

 Adjusted Score: 31.974%